paulskeie/mistral/README.md

 guess_forecast_datetime_from_string returns a list of triplets, (index,format string,datetime object).

+### String interpolation in file names

-If you want to download some real world weather forecasts, they are provided for free or for a charge and they often come in files where anatime, validtime or fchours is encoded in the filename.
+If you want to download some real world weather forecasts,  they often come in files where anatime, validtime or fchours is encoded in the filename.

 ForecastTime to the rescue: